Skip to content

 It breaks work into manageable segments to reduce mental fatigue and increase focus.
 It also encourages you to work with the time you have—rather than against it.

-Toggl Track has a built-in Pomodoro timer.
+Toggl has a built-in Pomodoro timer.
 Access it using our custom extension or desktop and mobile apps.

 Pomodoro timer in Toggl Track